Irregular heart rhythms are common and may be caused by stress,

 symptoms of a heart attack.
 Emergency medical

-treatment is needed, such as medicines and electrical shock
+treatment is needed, such as medications and electrical shock